elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {% include mix-otp-preface.html %}

 In the previous chapter about `GenServer`, we implemented `KV.Registry` to manage buckets.
 At some point, we started monitoring buckets so we were able to take action whenever a `KV.Bucket` crashed.
-Although the change was relatively small, it introduced a question which is frequently asked by Elixir developers: what happens when something fail?
+Although the change was relatively small, it introduced a question which is frequently asked by Elixir developers: what happens when something fails?

 Before we added monitoring, if a bucket crashed, the registry would forever point to a bucket that no longer exists.
 If a user tried to read or write to the crashed bucket, it would fail.
 Any attempt at creating a new bucket with the same name would just return the PID of the crashed bucket.
 In other words, that registry entry for that bucket would forever be in a bad state.
 Once we added monitoring, the registry automatically removes the entry for the crashed bucket.
 Trying to lookup the crashed bucket now (correctly) says a bucket does not exist and a user of the system can successfully create a new one if desired.